Privacy Notice - Customers of Retail Office

 This privacy notice does not cover the links within the site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

-Retail Office - Changes to this privacy notice
+Customers of Retail Office: Changes to this privacy notice

 This privacy notice will be reviewed every 12 months.